lautier/repo/README.md

-The dataset includes the following files: run_analysis.R - the script performing the analysis README.Rmd - a markdown file describing the script and how the files included in the repository are connected Codebook.Rmd - a markdown file containing the description of variables/data in the set
+The dataset includes the following files: run_analysis.R - the script performing the analysis README.md - a markdown file describing the script and how the files included in the repository are connected Codebook.md - a markdown file containing the description of variables/data in the set